rphle/numfu/docs/guide/variables.md

-# Variables and Let Bindings
+# Variables and Let Expressions

-In NumFu, variables are created using `let` bindings, which create local scopes for your values.
-This functional approach to variables ensures predictable behavior and prevents many common programming errors.
+In NumFu, variables can be created in two ways:
+1. Using `let` bindings with `in`, which create local scopes for values
+2. Using top-level `let` statements, which define program-wide variables

+This provides both functional scoping and practical module-level state management.

 -----
-## Let Expressions Basics
+## Let Bindings

-### Simple Let Binding

-The basic syntax for creating a variable is `let name = value in expression`:
+Let bindings create local scopes and return values.
+The basic syntax is `let name = value in expression`:

 ```numfu
 let x = 42 in x              // 42